Duroktar/YuleLog/README.md

 Overview
 --------

-Enjoy the classic Yule Log Fireplace with a retro twist!
+Yule Log Fireplace with a retro twist!

-Works best in full-screen but should all line up either way.

-You can restart the snowfall by pressing enter.
+ - Restart the snowfall by pressing enter.

-Press `x` to stop the program.
+ - Press `x` to stop the program.

 Tested with Python 2.7 and 3.5 on Linux and Windows.

-Made with Asciimatics!
+ - **Made with Asciimatics!**

+ - **WORKS BEST IN FULL SCREEN**

 Installation / Usage
 --------------------